Aya-Adel34/Atmega32_ConfigurationTool/README.md

 # GUI Configuration Tool

 This is a GUI to Configuration Tool using QtDesigner.
-It Configures Atmega32 Pins and Generates a Header File at any Path, Contains All The Pins Configurations so you can Directly Use it in your Project.
+It Configures Atmega32 Pins and Generates a Header File at any Path, Contains All The Pins Configurations so I can Directly Use it in My Port Driver.

 # Screenshoots